 The pilot project is set to be in testing mode for the next 2020 year, during which we expect that in overall the system will supply 70% of electricity need from PV system.
 In this testing phase, we leave the grid connection as a back-up source, however, if the project is claimed to be reliable and technologically feasible, the problematic overhead power lines will be removed, leaving clients connected only to the microgrid.

-In future, after the analysis of pilot project, it is seen as an attractive alternative for both, clients and DSOs, to deploy microgrids in areas, where grid connections are at their weakest.
+In future, after the analysis of the pilot project, it is seen as an attractive alternative for both, clients and DSOs, to deploy microgrids in areas, where grid connections are at their weakest.